olavea/olavea/content/blog/2024/05/16-grow-your-parenting-skills/index.md

 ---
 Grow your parenting skills

+# Are you Wrecking your daughter's ...
-# Is your parenting skill-buildership stuck on a Reef?
+Is your parenting skill-buildership stuck on a Reef?

+## Imagine your daughter all grown up as her best self Because of you
-## Imagine growing your parenting skills
+growing your parenting skills

 Imagine your parenting skill-building unstuck.

 Imagine growing your parenting skills faster than your childs needs.

-## Match your skill-building methods to your personality type
+## Your Parenting skill-building tailored to your personality type
+methods to your personality type

+##
-## Set up your skill-building sessions to fit your personality type
+ Set up your skill-building sessions to fit your personality type

+##
-## Structure your skill-building around your personality type
+ Structure your skill-building around your personality type

 What skill-building methods fit your personality type best?
 Would you agree knowing YOUR personality type might help?
 It's helped MY skill-building.
 So, for arguments sake let's say you've agreed to take this standard personality type test.
 The test is free and based on Myers Briggs.